pdedecker/Localizer/README.md

 Instructions are provided on the [same website](http://sushi.chem.kuleuven.be/svn/Localizer).
 For the Igor plugin, take a look at the "Getting Started" document, while for the Matlab plugin you can examine the example ".m" files.

+Example data to play around with can be found [here for SOFI](http://sushi.chem.kuleuven.be/SOFI.tif.zip) and [here for localization microscopy](http://sushi.chem.kuleuven.be/PALM.pde.zip).
+The SOFI data shows a Hek cell transfected using Lyn-Dronpa, while the localization data shows a fixed HeLa cell that expressed Lyn-Dendra2.

 At present I do not have a Linux or Macintosh version of the Matlab plugin.
 That is simply because I only have a Windows version of Matlab.
 Given Linux and/or Mac Matlab installations, it should be a rather easy to create suitable plugins.
 If this interests you and you have these installations, let me know!

 Downloading and modifying the source code